Node.js & Yeoman install for dummys

 The other conflict might that the node package manager (npm) wants to

-, which you might not like?
+install further packages globally with sudo, which you might not like?
 When

 you look at that excellent stackoverflow post